-- 1. Strategy and Planning and Analysis.
-Planning the examination and developing an appropriate strategy for obtaining additional information, identifying issues and applying policies previously applied by the Commission.
-(30-60 days) - General Discovery.
+- 1. RFP Process.
+Assist in each stage of the RFP process, including technical and bidders' conferences, review of and comment on draft documents, informal meetings, assistant with the preparation of a report upon completion of the RFP process, and any other steps necessary to ensure a fair and reasonable RFP process.
+(60-120 days or as needed). - 2.
+Certification Strategy and Planning.
+Analysis of filing and developing an appropriate strategy for obtaining additional information, identifying issues and applying policies previously applied by the Commission in other generating unit and certification proceedings.
+This will include an evaluation of compliance with the MBM Orders, SWEPCO's planning processes, review and analysis of any proposed monitoring plans, and evaluation of any issues raised by the Company related to any proposed rate recovery.
+(30-60 days). - 3.
+General Discovery.
 Planning and managing the issuance of data requests and the compilation of information.
-Conducting depositions and interviews as necessary.
+Conducting depositions and participation in meetings, technical conferences and interviews as necessary.
 Overseeing and participating in the preparation and review of data requests and responses and compiling and organizing responses.
-(45-60 days) - Oral Presentations.
-Participation in oral presentations to the Commissioners, their Executive Assistants, the Executive Secretary, the Executive Counsel, and the Commission.
-(As needed or requested) - 4.
+(30-45 days). - 4.
+Oral Presentations.
+Participation in oral presentations to the Commissioners and Commission.
+(As needed, requested and/or required). - 5.
 Consultation.
-Meeting with the Commission, individual Commissioners, the Executive Secretary, the Executive Counsel, and the in-house Staff on the status of the proceeding and developing issues.
-Providing any other information requested by the Commission, individual Commissioners or Staff.
-(Throughout the process) - Conferences and Status Conferences.
-Participate in all status conferences and any conferences with Applicant, its legal counsel and/or consultants and
+Meeting with the Commission and the in-house Staff on the status of the proceeding and developing issues.
+Providing any other information requested by the Commission or Staff.
+(Throughout the process). - 6.
+Conferences.
+Participate in conferences with Applicants, its legal counsel and/or consultants and Intervenors.
+(As needed). - 7.
+Evidentiary Preparation.
+Assisting in testimony preparation and preparing other evidence needed for the hearing process.
+(Throughout the process). - 8.
+Hearings.
+Representation of the Commission in hearings.
+Presentation of Staff testimony.
+Defending Staff witnesses.
+Cross-examination of utility and Intervenor witnesses.
+(As required).